-T-P23 low voltage fault locator for finding intermittent faults on live cables
+T-P22 and T-P23 low voltage fault locator for finding permanent and intermittent faults on live cables

-The Kehui T-P23 has been designed for locating all types of low voltage cable fault, but especially the difficult and troublesome transient and intermittent fault.
-It is especially suitable for branched cables.
-The T-P23 has three modes of operation; Time Domain Reflectometry (TDR) where a single unit is used, Travelling Wave (TRS) using simultaneous testing from two units and Voltage Gradient using records from two or more units.
+The devices have three modes of operation; Time Domain Reflectometry (TDR) where a single unit is used, Travelling Wave (TRS) using simultaneous testing from two units and Voltage Gradient using records from two or more units.
 The unit can be connected to a suspect cable and can then be controlled locally from a portable PC through its internal Bluetooth transceiver, or remotely over the Internet using its integral GSM/GPRS modem.
 The resulting signals can be examined in the T-P2X system software to identify the position of the fault.

 LV cable systems are susceptible to transient fault conditions.
 Damage to an underground cable may only become apparent when moisture causes the fault to ignite resulting in flickering lighting or the rupturing of the associated fuse.
 The heat of the fault can cause the moisture to evaporate apparently returning the system to normal and allowing the fuse to be successfully replaced.
 However, the underlying problem remains.